-Anyone born after January 1, 1978 who wants to operate a watercraft with an engine of more than 10 horsepower must be licensed.
-This includes personal watercraft, such as Jet Skis.
+If you were born after January 1, 1978 and want to operate a motorized boat, you must be licensed.
+This includes personal watercraft, such as jet skis.

-To obtain a license, you'll need to successfully completed an approved boater safety course.
+To obtain a boating license, you'll need to successfully complete an approved boater safety course.

 - Register Car

 - Registration Renewal